Wisconsin Airport Apologizes For Porn On Monitors

 The message went on to note that the issue “originated with” Charter Communications, although it doesn’t elaborate on what exactly happened or what the cable company had to do with it.
 The company told MPR News that it is investigating the incident.

-“Our engineers responded immediately, and we are investigating this incident.”
-Charter told WKBT.
+“Our engineers responded immediately, and we are investigating this incident,” Charter told WKBT.

 La Crosse airport officials apologize for showing inappropriate content — but they won't say what it was >> https://t.co/9XVyCQd8fs pic.twitter.com/EXXvhNJPEd